How Much Smartphone Data Do You Really Need on an LTE Network? [Terry's Tech Support]

 In my previous article on cellular data, I analyzed my data usage on my 3G iPhone 4 and concluded that I rarely ever used more than 1GB of data per month.
 So when I switched my family over to a shared 4GB plan with multiple LTE iPhones, I was pretty confident we would always exist safely under the cap.

 When the first few bills arrived, I was quite surprised.

-Several different tech blogs have run independent tests on Verizon’s LTE data usage and come up with a surprising statistic: LTE users consume on average 36%* more data than 3G users.
+Several different tech blogs have run independent tests on Verizon’s LTE data usage and come up with a surprising statistic: LTE users consume, on average, 36%* more data than 3G users.

 Different tech blogs also found that because LTE was faster and more reliable, users were more likely to surf to more pages than before and when streaming music from iCloud, Apple sent higher quality songs over LTE requiring more bandwidth.

 Something to note: I’ve also noticed that the Wi-Fi antenna isn’t as powerful in the iPhone 5.
 Standing in the same places outside the Radio Ranch that I used to be able to catch the station’s Wi-Fi on my iPhone 4, I can’t reach it on my iPhone 5.
 I’m not sure if they had to make sacrifices to the antennas in the iPhone 5 to make it that slim, or if the aluminum body interferes in a way that the glass and steel body of the iPhone 4 never did, but there is a significant difference.

 No matter what you’re doing on an LTE phone, it’s going to use more data.
-On 3G I rarely ever used 1GB of data and now on LTE I average between 1.5GB to 2GB a month.
+On 3G I rarely ever used 1GB of data.
+With my iPhone 5 I average between 1.5GB to 2GB a month.

-*According to fiercebroadbandwireless.com.
+*According to fiercewireless.com.